Master-Data-Management-and-Curation/Thesis_Code/unimi/UMIL_TheoSim_EMolteni/README_EMolteni.md

-total number of coordinates and total number of atoms, due to NOMAD incorrectly using the Yambo max_n_atoms variable (maximum of the numbers of atoms of all the chemical species present in the system) instead of the n_atoms one (actual number of atoms of a given chemical species) for allocating the number of lines for the atom coordinates of each chemical species The corresponding standard NOMAD parser, yielding n. atoms / n. coordinates mismatch errors for systems with different number of atoms of different chemical species,
+total number of coordinates and total number of atoms, due to NOMAD incorrectly using the Yambo max_n_atoms variable (maximum of the numbers of atoms of all the chemical species present in the system) instead of the n_atoms one (actual number of atoms of a given chemical species) for allocating the number of lines for the atom coordinates of each chemical species.

+The corresponding standard NOMAD parser, yielding n. atoms / n. coordinates mismatch errors for systems with different number of atoms of different chemical species,
  is:  https://github.com/nomad-coe/electronic-parsers/tree/develop/electronicparsers/yambo/parser.py